neyralab/client-gateway/README.md

     const md = forge.md.sha512.create();
     md.update(fileKey);
     const clientsideKeySha3Hash = md.digest().toHex();
-5. currentIndex - current index chunk (get array of chunks from chunkFile function)
+5. index - current index chunk (get array of chunks from chunkFile function)
 6. chunkLength - the length of arraybuffer chunk (chunk.byteLength)
 7. oneTimeToken - token from /generate/token request
 8. encryptedChunk - encrypted arraybuffer chunk to be swapped
-9. arrayBuffer - the whole arraybuffer of the file that is supposed to be swapped
+9. fileSize - the whole file's size
 10. startTime - Date.now(), required to calculate how much time the file upload takes
 12. totalProgress - used to update and calculate progress
-13. callback - redux actions for updating file uploading progress (percent and time in seconds); accepts type and params parameters;
+13. callback - callbacks that are responsible for UI updating; accepts 'type' and 'params' parameters;
+14. handlers - all possible handlers of callback functions (should include 'type' of callback function);

 ### Get user's RSA keys

 import { getUserRSAKeys } from 'gdgateway-client/lib/es5';

-await getUserRSAKeys(signer);
+await getUserRSAKeys({signer});

 1. Returns generated key pair using node-forge